pyrocms/pyrocms-docs/content/general/theming/theme-layouts.md

 # Theme Layouts

 The basic idea is that most of your pages will share the same header, footer, wrapping navigation, etc and only the actual body of the page will change.
-Using this logic you can avoid repeating yourself and having lots of similar HTML.
+Using this logic you can avoid repeating yourself or having lots of identical HTML.
 By using multiple layout files you can change the layout of your site for each module or for each page.

 All layouts exist in <dfn>addons/&lt;site-ref&gt;/themes/&lt;theme-name&gt;/views/layouts/</dfn> or <dfn>shared_addons/themes/&lt;theme-name&gt;/views/layouts/</dfn>.
 Every theme should have a layout named &quot;default&quot; in <dfn>addons/themes/views/layouts/.</dfn> Additional layout files are optional.

 ## Example Layout

-Using the template Tag you can output the title, metadata and body to create the most basic layout possible:
+Using the template Tag you can output the title, metadata (which includes CSS and javascript) and body to create the most basic layout possible:

 <pre class="prettyprint">{{ noparse }}
 &lt;!DOCTYPE html&gt;